This post may contain affiliate links. Please read our disclosure policy.

 broccoli salad ingredients on a kitchen counter.

-Slice off the broccoli crown near the stem, breaking it into large florets.
-Then, snip the stem of each floret to create bite-sized portions.
+Slice off the broccoli crown near the stem, then break it into large florets.
+Snip the stems of each floret to create bite-sized pieces.
+This ensures evenly sized broccoli for the salad.

 How To Make Broccoli Salad

-These step-by-step photos and instructions are here to help you visualize how to make a small batch of broccoli salad.
+These photos and instructions help you visualize how to make a small batch of broccoli salad.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Combine the broccoli florets, cheese, dried cranberries, cooked and crumbled bacon, onions, and sunflower seeds in a large bowl.
+1. In a large bowl, combine the broccoli, cheese, dried cranberries, bacon, onions, and sunflower seeds.

 broccoli salad without dressing in a large bowl.

-1. In a separate smaller bowl, whisk together the mayonnaise, sour cream, white wine vinegar, olive oil, sugar, salt, and pepper.
+1. In a small bowl, whisk together the mayonnaise, sour cream, vinegar, olive oil, sugar, salt, and pepper.

 broccoli salad dressing in a small bowl.

-1. Pour the dressing over the salad and stir well.
-Refrigerate for at least 30 minutes to allow the flavors to meld together.
+1. Pour the dressing over the salad and mix well.
+Refrigerate for at least 30 minutes before serving.
+Serve chilled.

 broccoli salad with dressing in a large mixing bowl.